SamErde/PowerShell/Defender/MDI/README.md

-# Migrate ATA to MDI
+# Microsoft Defender XDR

+Scripts for working with Microsoft Defender XDR (Defender for Endpoint, Defender for Identity, and Defender for Office 365.)

+## Defender for Identity

+### Install-MDI.ps1

 For now this is just a quick script to install the Microsoft Defender for Identity on Windows Server Core.
 When done, it will also remove the old Microsoft Advanced Threat Analytics sensor if that is present.
+Use `Disable-NetAdapterLso` to disable LSO for all network adapters before installing MDI.

 ## To-Do